k0vl/cs263-project/README.md

 ## project vision
 Compare the performance of various Python implementations for multithreaded tasks.
 Investigate the performance penalty of Python global interpreter lock and its advantages and disadvantages.

+## Running tests
+* install Python2/3, PyPy2/3, Jython, IronPython
+* countdown.py is for CPU bound task, netop.py is for network task, diskop.py is for disk tasks, and sort.py is for quicksort.
+* in diskop.py, disable countdown_read() and associated code when testing IronPython, disable countdown_write_sync() when testing IronPython and Jython.
+* in netop.py, switch to the commented out header when using Python3.

 ## Progress

 ### week 4